vinceimbat/vinceimbat/content/vignettes/i picked up a thrown kitten.md

 I remembered [[henry bugbee]] and the purpose of reflection—to be decisive in one's action at this moment.
 I remembered [[thoughts/thich nhat hanh]] and compassion.
 I remembered [[thoughts/walt whitman]] and his passion in helping the wounded during the war.
 I felt that this was an opportunity to make someone else's life thrown—literally thrown—become a gift once more.
 And who would've thought that I will go this far in taking care of one soul?
 This place transforms people.
 It has transformed me.

-I detailed the fate of this kitten, which I named Keeley in the poem I wrote: [[poems/today i buried a kitten]]
+I detailed the fate of this kitten, which I named Keeley in the poem I wrote: [[today i buried a kitten]]